about me

 Together, we will develop a plan to address the goals you are seeking to reach.
 No matter who you are or what you bring, I will seek to develop a healing relationship with you that will feel safe and free of judgment.

-An Overview of Acceptance and Commitment Therapy (ACT): An Action Oriented, Clinical Approach by Diane Bigler, LCSW, LSCSW
+An Overview of Acceptance and Commitment Therapy (ACT): An Action Oriented, Clinical Approach by Diane Bigler, LCSW, LSCSW, 6 credits

-Applying Internal Family Systems as a Trauma-Informed Approach to Treat Substance Use & Mental Health Disorders by Hannah Smith, MA, LMHC, CGP
+Applying Internal Family Systems as a Trauma-Informed Approach to Treat Substance Use & Mental Health Disorders by Hannah Smith, MA, LMHC, CGP, 3 credits

-Freedom from Chronic Pain, taught by Dr. Howard Schubiner & Hal Greenham
+Freedom from Chronic Pain, taught by Dr. Howard Schubiner & Hal Greenham, 16 credits

-* I also participate in professional consultation groups on a regular basis, including the Practitioner Professional Development Program for professionals who have completed the Freedom from Chronic Pain course.
+* I also participate in professional consultation groups on a regular basis, including 1) the Practitioner Professional Development Program for professionals who have completed the Freedom from Chronic Pain course, 2) a consult group for therapists who support injured workers, 3) a consult group for therapists who specialize in disability, chronic pain, and chronic illness, and 4) consultation groups for EMDR therapists.

 Areas of expertise: